-Projects concerning improvements in cremation facilities, improved disposal of animal carcasses, etc. with an objective of eliminating such practices, will be given due consideration

-• prevention of open defecation in river, riverbank or river floodplain in Class I and Class II towns.

-Projects involving construction of public/community toilets and associated public awareness campaign for prevention of open defection, with the objective of eliminating such practices, will be given due consideration.
+cremation facilities, improved disposal of animal carcasses, etc. with an objective of eliminating such practices, will be given due consideration awareness campaign for prevention of open defection, with the objective of eliminating such practices, will be given due consideration.

-• Removal of stray (e.q., dogs) and domesticated animals (e.g., cows, buffaloes, pigs, etc.) from river, riverbank or river floodplain in Class I and Class II towns.

-Projects involving the development of the infrastructure and systems for capture and relocation of stray animals and relocation of domestic animals will be given due consideration.

-prevention of disposal of municipal and industrial solid waste in river, riverbank or river floodplain in Class I and Class II towns.
-Projects for construction of municipal and hazardous waste landfills or
+Prevention of open defecation in river, riverbank or river floodplain in Class I and Class II towns: Projects involving construction of public/ community toilets and associated public

-Projects for construction of municipal and hazardous waste landfills or other facilities as an alternative to disposal of such wastes on river banks and floodplains shall be given due consideration.

-• prevention of disposal of mining and construction debris in river, riverbank or river floodplain.

-Projects concerning scientific disposal/reuse of construction and mining debris as an alternative to disposal of such wastes on river banks and floodplains shall be given due consideration.

-• control of activities such as immersion of idols, floral and other offerings, wallowing of domestic animals, washing of clothes, vehicles in Class I and Class II towns.

-Projectsconcerning development and implementation of alternative arrangements for immersion of idols, floral and other offerings, wallowing of domestic animals, washing of clothes, vehicles, etc. to be given due consideration.
+- Removal of stray (e.q., dogs) and domesticated animals (e.g., cows, buffaloes, pigs, etc.) from river, riverbank or river floodplain in Class I and Class II towns: Projects involving the development of the infrastructure and systems for capture and relocation of stray animals and relocation of domestic animals will be given due consideration. - Prevention of disposal of municipal and industrial solid waste in river, riverbank or river floodplain in Class I and Class II towns: Projects for construction of municipal and hazardous waste landfills or other facilities as an alternative to disposal of such wastes on river banks and floodplains shall be given due consideration. - Prevention of disposal of mining and construction debris in river, riverbank or river floodplain: Projects concerning scientific disposal/ reuse of construction and mining debris as an alternative to disposal of such wastes on river banks and floodplains shall be given due consideration. - Control of activities such as immersion of idols, floral and other offerings, wallowing of domestic animals, washing of clothes, vehicles in Class I and Class II towns: Projects concerning development and implementation of alternative arrangements for immersion of idols, floral and other offerings, wallowing of domestic animals, washing of clothes, vehicles, etc. to be given due consideration.